Payroll Tax

 Here are a few income types to keep in mind:

-Regular Pay (Salary and Hourly): Taxable compensation for FED, FIC, MED and state tax.
+Regular Pay (Salary and Hourly): Taxable compensation for FED, FIC, MED, and state tax.
 Taxed at the graduated tax tables.
 This is where the Form W4 and State tax form come into play.

 Supplemental Pay: These are lump sum payments that happen outside of or in addition to your regular salary and wages.
-These are pay types such as bonuses, leave payouts, retro payments.
+These are pay types such as bonuses, leave payouts, and retro payments.
 These are taxed at the supplemental wage rate.
-2024 rates are: Federal: 22%(37% >$1 Million), Virginia: 5.75%, California: 6.6% (Bonuses: 10.23%)
+2026 rates are: Federal: 22%(37% >$1 Million), Virginia: 5.75%, California: 6.6% (Bonuses: 10.23%)

 FICA Tax Exemptions

-International Exemption*: Non-immigrant foreign persons who are temporarily in the US under a F-1, J-1, M-1, Q-1, or Q-2 visa and working for VCU are exempt from FICA (Social Security and Medicare) taxes as long as they have not exceeded the presence timeframe.
+International Exemption*: Non-immigrant foreign persons who are temporarily in the US under an F-1, J-1, M-1, Q-1, or Q-2 visa and working for VCU are exempt from FICA (Social Security and Medicare) taxes as long as they have not exceeded the presence timeframe.
 (Students = 5 years, Non-students = 2 years)

 *Internal Revenue Code (26 USC 3121 (b) (19)) *Social Security Act (42 USC 410 (a) (19))